 In our busy world, I think we could all use this piece of advice.
 I know we all have to work to support ourselves, our children, perhaps our elderly parents.
 Somehow, however, we must learn how to balance our lives.

-mistake about it, stress -- from whatever cause -- can and will kill.
+Make no mistake about it, stress -- from whatever cause -- can and will kill.
 Stress may take you out swiftly with a sudden and unexpected heart attack, or it may cause a dread disease that will gradually suck the life out of you.
 Then you die.

 In recent years, I have learned to say “no” to things.
 That was a hard lesson to learn, but it pleases me to be able to say I've become pretty good at it.
 Through that lesson of life, I find that I have a greater level of joy for the things to which I do say “yes”, and appreciate having more time for my friends, my family, and myself.